 - VI Appeal and Conflict Resolution. - 1.
 The 14 CFR part 145 certificate holder may appeal the suspension or revocation of its 14 CFR part 145 Certificate in accordance with 14 CFR part 13.

-NOTE: There is no right of appeal to the FAA when the AA revokes or limits any EASA Part-145 maintenance organisation approval.
+NOTE: There is no right of appeal to the FAA when the AA revokes, limits, or suspends any EASA Part-145 maintenance organization approval.

 VII Transition